rh-messaging/amqonline-workshop/README.md

-# EnMasse Workshop
+# AMQ Online Workshop

-In this workshop you will deploy messaging based on [EnMasse](http://enmasse.io/), [Apache Spark](https://spark.apache.org/) and an IoT sensors simulator.
+In this workshop you will deploy messaging based on [AMQ Online](https://www.redhat.com/en/explore/amq-online), [Apache Spark](https://spark.apache.org/) and an IoT sensors simulator.
 You will learn how to provision messaging infrastructure to connect all components in an end 2 end IoT application.

 ## Prerequisites

-*NOTE* An OpenShift cluster with EnMasse has been set up at [https://openshift.amqonlineworkshop.com:8443/](https://openshift.amqonlineworkshop.com:8443/).
+*NOTE* An OpenShift cluster with AMQ Online has been set up at [https://openshift.amqonlineworkshop.com:8443/](https://openshift.amqonlineworkshop.com:8443/).
 Login credentials will be handed out by the presenters.

 To build the java code, you need [Maven](https://maven.apache.org/) already installed on the machine.
 If you don't have that, there is the [official installation guide](https://maven.apache.org/install.html) for doing that.
 Finally, the [OpenShift](https://github.com/openshift/origin/releases/tag/v3.9.0) client tools is used for several operations.
-Follow [this guide](https://github.com/EnMasseProject/enmasse-workshop#getting-oc-tools) on how to install it if you don't have it installed yet.
+Follow [this guide](https://github.com/rh-messaging/amqonline-workshop#getting-oc-tools) on how to install it if you don't have it installed yet.

 Finally, internet connection is needed!